RESOStandards/reso-certification-help/docs/providers.md

 Summary reports show information about the resources, fields and lookups that were found on your server for that organization.

-Each report contains two views, Data Elements and Performance, accessed through a dropdown at the top of the page.
+Each report contains two views, Data Elements and Performance, accessed from a dropdown at the top of the page.

 _[Views Dropdown]_

-The Data Elements view shows the field and lookup counts and how they compare to the industry averages.
+The Data Elements view shows the field and lookup counts and how they compare to industry averages.
 The counts are broken down by Advertised and Available data.

 **Advertised** refers to the data elements that were found in the server metadata.